Bidding For The Serialized 001/001 One Ring Is At $100,000!

-A one-of-card is almost unheard of in MTG and it's going to be a very coveted item.
+A one-of-card is almost unheard of in MTG and will be a very coveted item.
 So much so in fact, that collectors are already offering up some insane prices for the card if/when someone pulls it.
 I say "if" because it may never see the light of day.
 More on this later.
-For now, let's take a look at The One Ring, the prices people are offering and the rest of the Rings of Power as well.
+For now, let's take a look at The One Ring, the prices people are offering, and the rest of the Rings of Power as well.
+As of our last update bidding for the one ring is at two million dollars.

 “Keep it secret.
 Keep it safe.” - Gandalf